MechWolf/MechWolf/docs/source/guide/new_components.rst

 Now for the important parts: we need to make the object be able to make its real-world state match the object's state.
 We do that with the ``update`` method.
-This is the driver, the heart of the component that allows for execution:
+It needs to be an `async` function that yields data to be reported back to the hub.
+This is the driver, the heart of the component that allows for
+execution:

 .. literalinclude:: ../../../mechwolf/components/vici.py
     :pyobject: ViciValve.update